-- 1. Select system(s) based on:
+- 1) Select system(s) based on:

 - a.
 PWSID

 - b.
 Public Water System Name

 - c.
 County

-- 2. Click on the "Submit" button.
+- 2) Click on the "Submit" button.

-- 3. Use the drop down box to select the report you need.
+- 3) Use the drop down box to select the report you need.
 NOTE: There are now several summary tables that you will need to access to gather all the data you need to report in the CCR.
-For example, all groundwater systems will need to access the chemical results, lead/copper, microbial, and disinfectant residuals to complete the "Detected Sample Results tables."
+For example, all surface water systems will need to access the chemical results, lead/copper, microbial, turbidity, and disinfectant residuals to complete the "Detected Sample Results tables."
+Surface water systems that use conventional filtration must also report Total Organic Carbon (TOC) information in their CCR.

-- 4. Click on the "Submit" button.
+- 4) Click on the "Submit" button.